SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-Generally, the character can get minor assistance -- as could be gotten from Contacts (R1) or Contacts (R2) -- on a fairly regular basis -- and under the same sort of circumstances as having lower versions of Contacts -- but “the big stuff ” only happens when the gamemaster thinks it appropriate.
+Generally, the character can get minor assistance -- as could be gotten from Contacts (R1) or Contacts (R2) -- on a fairly regular basis -- and under the same sort of circumstances as having lower versions of Contacts -- but "the big stuff " only happens when the gamemaster thinks it appropriate.
 The character might get killed before the Contacts (R4) intervenes -- maybe the character just wasn’t doing something the Contact felt was important to it -- but, most likely, assistance